FOSSAware/scanner.c/README.md

 # License

-scanner.c is released under the GPL 2.0 license.
+scanner.c is released under the MIT license.
 Please check the LICENSE file for further details.